Danis102/seqpac/vignettes/seqpac_-_A_guide_to_sRNA_analysis_using_sequence-based_counts.md

 #> -- Anno target was specified, will retain: 378 of 9131 seqs.

 ###---------------------------------------------------------------------
-## Extracts all sequences with >=5 counts in 100% of samples a within each stage
+## Extracts  sequences with >=5 counts in 100% of samples within each stage
 filtsep <- PAC_filtsep(pac, norm="counts", threshold=5,
                        coverage=100, pheno_target= list("stage"))